Buying pallets? Here are some tips of buying vs renting, stringer vs block, and ISPM-15 treatment vs mold treatment.

 There are, however, a variety of wood treatments available to inhibit mold growth.
 There are both FDA and non-FDA-approved treatments offered commercially, depending upon the application’s requirements.
 Ask your pallet vendor to find out more.

-When it comes to buying pallets, there are many things to consider in addition to buying vs renting, block vs stringer, and ISPM-15 treatment vs mold treatment.
+When it comes to buying pallets amid the changing demand, there are many things to consider in addition to buying vs renting, block vs stringer, and ISPM-15 treatment vs mold treatment.
 For a complete exploration, visit the Ultimate Guide to Buying Pallets, or call FALM today.